trap-representation/Chlore/index.md

 sizeof random_struct
 ```

 Memory can be allocated by using "aseg" defined in "alloc2.chloreh".
-We'll try allocating some memory that we'd be able to use to store all the members of the structure "random_struct".
+We'll try allocating some memory that we'd be able to use to store values in all the members of the structure "random_struct".

 ```
 import "stdlib.chloreh"